 7. Replace Scrolling With Small Offline Activities

-- Reading a few pages of a book
+- A couple of webpages from a book

 - Doing quick stretches